abproject/mock-server/README.md

 # mock-server
-> **mock-server** is a tiny (Docker image <10 MB ) Web Server that allows easily to emulate the REST and WebSocket services.
+> **mock-server** is a tiny Web Server (Docker image <10 MB) that allows easily to emulate the REST and WebSocket services.
 > It could be useful for:
-> * FrontEnd Developers: for fast mocking the BackEnd endpoints during implementing the prototype
+> * FrontEnd Developers: for fast mocking the BackEnd endpoints during implementation of the UI prototypes
-> * BackEnd Developers: for mocking applications as dependency during integration or system tests
+> * BackEnd Developers: for mocking applications in environment during integration or system tests
 ---

-### Table of Contents
+## Table of Contents
 * [Run](#run)
 * [Examples](#examples)
     * [Hello World](#hello-world)